 With a fuse in good state the potential difference between a terminal and another is null (0).

-Fuse is burned, a potential difference exists among a terminal and other, because the circuit is open.
+The fuse is burned, a potential difference exists among a terminal and other because the circuit is open.

 Schematic of the circuit of fuse tester

 The circuit is composed of two leds placed in parallel and felt opposite, the circuit doesn’t have like this polarity.
 The leds are protected by the resistor of 1 kohms.
-To use the circuit it sets up him/it in a mini circuit plate printed or just weld the components in agreement with the Schematic.
-As proof tip you can use two piece of threads of about 10 cm, do an I chamfer in their tip leaving them as the tip of proof of your multimeter.
-As the mounted circuit is only to lean the tips in the terminals of the fuse to be tested without removing the fuse of the door fuse.
-Preferably with the linked key so that the circuit of the automobile is energized.
+To use the circuit, it sets up him/it in a mini circuit plate printed or just weld the components in agreement with the Schematic.
+As proof tip you can use two pieces of threads of about 10 cm, do and I chamfer in their tip leaving them as the tip of proof of your multimeter.
+As the mounted circuit is only to lean, the tips in the terminals of the fuse to be tested without removing the fuse of the door fuse.
+Preferably, with the linked key so that the circuit of the automobile is energized.

 Since the area of maintenance of TVs and domestic equipments are in drop, the area of electronics automotive is a good exit for technicians in electronics.

 As we can see R it is the resistance of the circuit of the automobile (bulb, honks, etc.) that is in series with the fuse, B is the battery of the automobile and R1 it is the resistor that protects the leds.
 With the open fuse, it is as if the fuse didn’t exist, the current will go by the LED.

 As the circuit works when fuse is ok